ddlee-cn/awesome_cnn/README.md

-NN_structures
+## NN_structures

-A collection of CNN network structures, implemented in PyTorch, tested on CIFAR-10 dataset.
+A collection of CNN network structures, implemented in PyTorch, tested on CIFAR-10 dataset and visualized with NetScope.

 PyTorch Implementation|PaperNotes|Paper|Netscope|Proposed Date